treszkai/treszkai.github.io/_posts/2019-09-26-overconfidence.md

 ![Confidence and calibration plots for BigNet.
 (Figure 2 of our report)](mlp-cw4-fig2.png)

 (_Top row:_ confidence plots for a deep neural net.
-The more right, the better. _Bottom row:_ corresponding calibration plots.
+The more skewed to the right, the better. _Bottom row:_ corresponding calibration plots.
 The more close to the diagonal, the better.)

 ## Things I would do differently